JSTOR-Labs/plant-humanities/Banana.md

 <var data-primary="image"></var>
 <var data-image id="Banana Genome Sequencing" title="Whole Genome Sequence of a Wild Banana Relative" data-fit="contain" data-url="https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fsrep31586/MediaObjects/41598_2016_Article_BFsrep31586_Fig1_HTML.jpg?as=webp" data-region=""></var>

-In 2002, a comprehensive study of relationships among wild and cultivated bananas determined that the parthenocarpic A genomes of almost all the edible banana groups derive from either subspecies _banksii_ (from the Papua New Guinea region) or _errans_ (Philippines) of _Musa acuminata_ (or from both of them).
-These findings reveal that the origin of banana domestication was in the Philippines and Papua New Guinea regions.
-Archaeobotanical remains identified as the genus _Musa_ attests that bananas were indeed present in Papua New Guinea at least 10,000 years ago and were being cultivated as early as 7,000 years ago.
+In 2002, a comprehensive study of relationships among wild and cultivated bananas determined that the parthenocarpic A genomes of almost all the edible banana groups derive from either subspecies _banksii_ (from the Papua New Guinea region) or _errans_ (Philippines) of _Musa acuminata_ (or from both of them).[^ref3] These findings reveal that the origin of banana domestication was in the Philippines and Papua New Guinea regions.
+Archaeobotanical remains identified as the genus _Musa_ attests that bananas were indeed present in Papua New Guinea at least 10,000 years ago and were being cultivated as early as 7,000 years ago.[^ref4]
 <var data-map title="New World" data-center="2.827324, 134.889630" data-zoom="4.5"></var>
 <var data-map-layer
 	title="Banana Origin and Distribution"